Originally published March 15, 2020. Updated July 11, 2023

 Inventory Turnover Percent represents the number of times a part must be replaced during a given period of time.
 This is perhaps the most important KPI for parts and inventory because it reflects the overall efficiency of the entire supply chain.

 In this scenario, the cost of goods is the cost for a company to deliver parts to customers, excluding administrative expenses.
 The average aggregate inventory value is the cost of all items on inventory.

 Fill rate percent: Number of correctly serviced requests/total requests

 The Fill Rate is the percentage of customer needs that are met through immediate stock availability, not including back orders or lost sales.
 This is an important KPI because it represents that demand that is likely to be recovered or better serviced with improved inventory performance.

 This metric helps dealers understand how well they are servicing their customers.
-Fill Rate Percent is a key indicator into customer service levels and supply chain efficiency.
+Fill Rate Percent is a key indicator of customer service levels and supply chain efficiency.
 The more backorders, the worse your fill rate.
 If a customer needs a part for a project that you don’t have on hand, that’s lost business.
-Time and supply chain efficiency is key to happy customers with this metric
+Time and supply chain efficiency is key to happy customers with this metric.

 Gross Profit represents the actual profitability of parts.
 This metric takes several variables into account that are often difficult to attribute hard costs to, such as inventory carrying costs, sales rep commissions, manufacturer and dealer rebates, handling fees, and emergency service fees.